kwurst/bb-file-cleanup/README.md

 This script will:

-1. Delete all comment files that contain no text data and no comment.
+1. Delete all .txt files with no student text data or comments
+2. Rename remaining .txt files to username.txt
-2. Rename all other files to username-filename.ext
+3. Rename all other files to username-userfilename.ext

 Call the script as:

-> python BbCleanup.py *directory-to-cleanup*
+> python bbcleanup.py *directory-to-cleanup*